 Adding Website Images & Image SEO

 Adding Website Images may be as simple as pressing ‘add new’ and then selecting files to upload.
-But to ensure your site is fast loading and gets the added benefit of Image SEO, this is a little trickier and has a few steps involved.

 Properly optimised photographs will assist your page loading faster.
-Page speed is part of on-page SEO so these steps will assist your page with organic search and also help your photos in being listed in Google images search which can bring in additional traffic.
+Page speed is part of on-page SEO, so these steps will assist your page with organic search and also help your photos in being listed in Google images search, which can bring in additional traffic.

-I always want to do as many things as possible for my clients to rank better and bring in more website hits.
+Image optimisation becomes a habit the more you do it.
+It takes a little more time, but it’s worth it.
+I always want to do as many things as possible for my clients to rank better and bring in as much website traffic as possible.

-Image File Types:
+Image File Types

-- .jpg or .jpeg for photographs
+• .jpg or .jpeg is for photographs

-- .svg for icons
+• .svg for icons

-- .png for logos and graphics with a transparent background
+• .png for logos and graphics with a transparent background

 The 5 steps to adding website images